Brad Marchand: Boston Bruins (2009–2025)

-After having a break-out season in 2016–17, Marchand intended to double down on his consistent offensive production for the 2017–18 NHL season.
+After having a career year in 2016–17, Marchand intended to double down on his consistent offensive production for the 2017–18 season with linemates Patrice Bergeron and David Pastrňák as they started being referred as the "Perfection" line.
 His athletic abilities that season, however, were largely overshadowed by his on-ice behaviour.
-In January 2018, Marchand received a five-game suspension from the NHL for an elbow to the head of Devils skater Marcus Johansson, who suffered a concussion from the play.
+On January 24, 2018, Marchand received a five-game suspension from the NHL for an elbow to the head of New Jersey Devils forward Marcus Johansson the previous day, who suffered a concussion from the play.
 It was the ninth time that Marchand had received either a fine or suspension from the Department of Player Safety.
 Despite the 2018 All-Star Game taking place in the midst of Marchand's suspension, he was allowed to take part in the game and skills competition at Amalie Arena, where he was subject to booing from fans in attendance.
-On March 9, 2018, after receiving a previous warning about embellishing his reaction to a hit in an attempt to draw penalties, Marchand was fined $2,000 for embellishing a tripping penalty by Olli Maatta of the Penguins.
+On March 9, after receiving a previous warning about embellishing his reaction to a hit in an attempt to draw penalties, Marchand was fined $2,000 for embellishing a tripping penalty by Olli Määttä of the Pittsburgh Penguins.
 The following day, Marchand collided with Blackhawks skater Anthony Duclair, causing the latter a season-ending leg injury.
 Duclair told reporters that Marchand had reached out to him after the injury, but that it was still a "pretty dirty" play.
 On April 2, Marchand received his second fine in the span of a month, with a $5,000 penalty for cross-checking Andrew MacDonald of the Philadelphia Flyers.
 That same season, Marchand scored the third hat trick of his career with an overtime shot against the Red Wings.
-The last goal was also his 11th regular-season overtime goal, passing Glen Murray's record for the most among the Bruins since overtime was reinstated during the 1983-84 NHL season.
+The last goal was also his 11th regular season overtime goal, passing Glen Murray's record for the most among the Bruins since overtime was reinstated during the 1983–84 season.
 Marchand took home the Elizabeth C. Dufresne Trophy for the second year in a row, and was moved from the Bruins' Third Star to Second at the end-of-year awards ceremony.

-Marchand's on-ice behaviour came to a head during the 2018 Stanley Cup playoffs, when the NHL placed him on notice for kissing and licking his opponents, behaviour that the league deemed "unacceptable" while warning that "similar behavior in the future will be dealt with by way of supplemental discipline".
-Marchand's habit was first noticed during a November 2017 game against the Maple Leafs, when he leaned in to kiss Leo Komarov on the cheek rather than fighting him.
+Marchand's on-ice behaviour came to a head during the 2018 playoffs, when the NHL placed him on notice for kissing and licking his opponents, behaviour that the league deemed "unacceptable" while warning that "similar behavior in the future will be dealt with by way of supplemental discipline".
+Marchand's habit was first noticed during a November 2017 game against the Toronto Maple Leafs, when he leaned in to kiss Leo Komarov on the cheek rather than fighting him.
 During Game 1 of the first-round playoff series between Toronto and Boston, Marchand licked Komarov on the face, joking to reporters, "I just wanted to get close to him."
 He and the NHL both denied that licking Komarov had led to any warning or disciplinary action from the league.
-Instead, the warning came during the second round of playoffs, when he licked Ryan Callahan of the Tampa Bay Lightning on the face.
+Instead, the warning came during the second round, when he licked Tampa Bay Lightning forward Ryan Callahan across the face.
 After receiving the warning, Marchand told reporters that he was going to "really take a pretty hard look in the mirror" and improve "some character things".
-After the Bruins were eliminated from the playoffs, the team revealed that several skaters had been playing through injuries, with Marchand having suffered a groin injury that affected him for the final six to seven games.
-Despite his injury and controversies, Marchand scored 85 points in 68 regular-season games and added another 17 points in 12 playoff appearances.
+After the Bruins were eliminated from the playoffs by the top-seeded Lightning having been defeated by them in five games, the team revealed that several skaters had been playing through injuries including Marchand after he suffered a groin injury that affected him for the final six to seven games of the playoffs.
+Despite his injury and controversies, Marchand scored 85 points (34 goals, 51 assists) in 68 regular season games and added another 17 points (four goals, 13 assists) in all 12 playoff appearances.